TLDR: quick comparison table

 6. ScraperAPI

 ScraperAPI handles the infrastructure so you can focus on parsing.
-You send a URL, it rotates through 40 million IPs across 50+ countries, solves CAPTCHAs, and retries failed requests automatically.
+You send a URL, it rotates through 40 million IPs across 50+ countries and retries failed requests automatically.
 What comes back is raw HTML.
 You only get charged when a request succeeds.
+If you need LLM-ready output or deeper AI integration, explore the best ScraperAPI alternatives.

 Their rotation system picks proxies based on the target site, adjusting for factors like geographic restrictions and protection level.
 For larger jobs, async mode lets you submit URLs in bulk and poll for results.
 DataPipeline schedules recurring scrapes without requiring you to set up external cron jobs.